eellak/gsoc2018-3gm/README.md

 2. A new Named Entity Recognision model trained exlusively on Greek Government Gazzette texts.
 3. An expanded entities.py module with broadened fact extraction functionality
 4. A new Doc2vec model containing around 3000 vectors

+### Final Progress Report

+You can find the final progress report in the form of github gist at the following [link](https://gist.github.com/spapadiamantis/8ee78769975ffcb2a7a4d1a135a7a05f)

 ## Google Summer of Code 2018